 So, if you’re looking to get in on the action, we’ve compiled a handy list of some of the highest-paying and most sought-after roles.

-Here are the top 10 best STEM careers for 2019.
+Here are the top 10 best STEM careers.

 1. Systems Architect